Bowling Lane Dimensions (Home Bowling Lane Included)

 It’s really breakpoint control when you’re throwing shots down the lane.
 It’s easy to tell where your bowling ball is because you have some breakpoint markings that will help you guide along the way.

-Summary: Bowling Lane Measurements
+Summary: Bowling Lane Dimensions and Measurements

 Approximately 41.5 feet wide from gutter to gutter.